-Select OK to dismiss the dialog and then select Boot configuration from the menu on the left.
-Ensure that you have a valid boot device selected.
-By default, all the options including Windows Boot Manager, Internal Storage, USB Storage, and PXE Network should be selected.
+Make sure that you have a valid boot device selected.
+All the options including Windows Boot Manager, Internal Storage, USB Storage, and PXE Network should be selected by default.

 Press and hold down the power button until your Surface restarts and you see the Windows logo screen (this takes about 20 seconds), then release the power button.
 For more info, see Force a shutdown and restart your Surface.

-If these steps don't resolve the problem, you can submit a service order to Microsoft.
+If these steps don't resolve the problem, you can submit a service order to Microsoft to access available repair or replacement options.
 Go to Device Service and Repair, register, and then select your Surface to start a service order.